-Net cash used in financing activities was \$225.0 million compared to cash provided by financing activities of \$1,060.2 million for the nine months ended September 30, 2023, and 2022, respectively.
-This decrease in financing activities was primarily attributable to the sale in March 2022 of the Senior Notes which yielded net cash proceeds of \$1,186.2 million and higher payments for purchases of treasury stock.
+Net cash used in financing activities was \$225.0 million compared to cash provided by financing activities of \$1,060.2 was \$0.0 million and \$4.3 million for the nine three months ended September 30, 2023 March 31, 2024, and 2022, 2023, respectively.
+This The decrease in net cash provided by financing activities was primarily attributable to the sale in March 2022 of the Senior Notes which yielded net cash proceeds of \$1,186.2 million and higher payments for purchases of treasury stock, partially offset by higher proceeds from reissuance of treasury stock.